outlandishideas/ecnmy-dashboard/README.md

 ### Form

 As it stands, the only way to update content, style and functionality on the site is through altering the code.
 In some cases (especially content), this will be easy without a knowledge of code.

-### Extensive error handling

-There is currently not comprehensive error handling, meaning that sometimes the user will see untailored error messages.
-There are known bugs on the choropleth (data is sometimes not updated in time to appear on the page).
-Extensive use of the site may result in a 500 error message on all pages of the site, since the free plan of the remote database used for the site limits the number of database requests.

 ### Further finessing of Datawrapper